 Charging and Discharging

 There are many low-cost chargers created to charge LiPo batteries.
 They commonly use USB to charge the battery.
 Do not attempt to charge a LiPos without a charger.
-A LiPo battery can be harmed by overcharging, so use a specifically designed LiPo charger.
+A LiPo battery can be harmed by overcharging, so use a specifically designed LiPo charger like the ones here:

 LiPo batteries can also be harmed by being discharged too far.
 To protect against this, almost all LiPo batteries have a small safety circuit built into the top of the cell that will shut off the battery if the voltage drops below a certain threshold (usually 3V).
 The protection circuit board is usually under the yellow Kapton tape where the wires are connected.

 LiPo batteries have a very low internal discharge rate.
 This makes them a good candidate for projects that have low power requirements and need to run for many days or months.

 We recommend LiPo for nearly every portable application.
 They are fairly robust and when used safely provide a great power source.